About Our Wedding Venue

-The James family wants Worthington to be as sentimental to you as it is to them.
+The James family, owners of Worthington for Events, wants this beautiful wedding venue to be as sentimental to you as it is to them.
 The estate holds a special place in their hearts thanks to Leeland Cline, father of Donna James and grandfather to Jennifer and Jarret James.
 Leeland spent a great deal of his time in its original construction and would always pride himself in every detail that contributed to its unique old Florida vibe.
 His attention to detail contributed greatly to the newly reconstructed awe-inspiring venue that pays tribute to his original vision

 As the visionary of the location and layout of Crab Trap II, Lee Cline was also the creator of so many clever and memorable pieces throughout The Worthington.

 (from left to right) Jennifer James,